 Your gas oven is one of the most important appliances though you can use it not very often.
-But if you’ve decided to bake a cake or cookies, or broil something, you need it.
+But if you’ve decided to bake a cake, cookies, or broil something, you need it.
 When it doesn’t work, it’s frustrating.
 Here you can find the solutions to fixing the common causes that won’t take so long.

 But first of all, you should know Ontario regulation for your safety certificate is required for various activities.
 No person shall install, alter, purge, activate, repair, service or remove any appliance or any equipment unless the person is the holder of a certificate for that purpose under Ontario Regulation 215/01

-Igniter — As time goes on the igniter weakens.
-The temperature is much less and the oven won’t heat past 350°.
+Igniter — As time goes on, the igniter weakens.
+The temperature is much less, and the oven won’t heat past 350°.
 You can test the igniter using a multimeter for continuity.
 You should check a continuous electrical path in it.
-If you found out that it is damaged, it is necessary to be replaced.
+If you find out it is damaged, it must be replaced.

-The oven is slow to heat up — Here can be several reasons that you can try to troubleshoot.
-As noted earlier you can face a problem with the thermostat or temperature sensor.
-You can check it using a multimeter and ohmmeter to make sure they’re working.
+The oven is slow to heat up — Here are several reasons to try troubleshooting.
+As noted earlier, you can face a problem with the thermostat or temperature sensor.
+You can check it using a multimeter and ohmmeter to ensure it works.

 If everything is functional, you should recalibrate the oven.
 The oven should be heated to 350 degrees Fahrenheit.
-Check the temperature inside with the help of thermometer every 20 minutes from 90 to 180 minutes.
-Then you should sum up all readings and divide them by the number of them to find calculate the average temperature of your oven.
-And after that, you can adjust the temperature dial of the oven accordingly.
+Check the temperature inside with the help of a thermometer every 20 minutes from 90 to 180 minutes.
+Then you should sum up all readings and divide them by the number of them to calculate the average temperature of your oven.
+After that, you can adjust the temperature dial of the oven accordingly.

 If you made simple steps to verify the issues with the parts of your oven and realized that it’s still not working, the problem can be with the control board or relay board.
 As you can’t test it easily, you should inspect it for signs of burning or short-circuit elements (for example, self-cleaning oven fire).